-The oil crisis of the 1970s, along with other social forces, such as the "back to the earth" movement, concerns about pollution and greenhouse gas emissions from cars and desire for personal self-sufficiency brought a renewed interest in quadracycles in the 1970s and 80s.
+The oil crisis of the s, along with other social forces, such as the "back to the earth" movement, concerns about pollution and greenhouse gas emissions from cars and desire for personal self-sufficiency brought a renewed interest in quadracycles in the s and s.
 This was the real time of birth of the modern personal quadracycle.

 Here in early twenty-first century the motivations for interest in these vehicles include concerns about climate change, high gasoline prices and oil availability, plus of course the desire for physical exercise and just plain fun.